Moomins07/100-days-of-code/log.md

 **Thoughts**: I had briefly covered array operations in previous courses, again, no issues so far.
 I'm confident in my ability to apply methods to my arrays.

+(Break taken for medical reasons)

+## Day 19: March 25, 2022

+**Today's Progress**: Completed sub-sections 41 - 43.
+Coding Challenge #2 of this section, Introduction to Objects and finally dot vs bracket notations.

+**Thoughts**: I found coding challenge #2 to be a little difficult due to the break that I had taken and required a recap of previous lessons to complete.
+Objects are new to me, though I did find the lessons easy to follow and managed to complete a mini-coding challenge on objects without issue.
+I feel that I need to re-familiarise myself with arrays and continue to research more in objects.
+I will achieve this by using other resources such a MDN.